Collaborating with other art forms can unlock the potential of contemporary music

-To cooperate with other art forms can unlock the potential of contemporary music and provide an experience for others than the usual followers.
-At the same time it can serve as a bridge to closes the gaps between musical works.
-Often, mixing art forms can make the entire concert flow a work in itself, in which the programming, the performance and the effects melts together.
+Mixing art forms in a concert can serve as a bridge to close the gaps between musical works.
+Often, crossing art forms can make the entire concert flow a work in itself, in which the programming, the performance and the effects melts together.